-This year has been different!
-But different does not mean that we have compromised our commitment to every part of life in our school community.
-Different has actually meant, in some cases, stronger and better, more connected and more practical.
+This year has been long!
+It has been exhausting, frustrating, heavy.
+But this does not mean that we have compromised our commitment to every part of life in our school community.
+The weight of the year has actually meant, in some cases, stronger and better, more connected and more practical.